-This Crock Pot Gluten-Free chicken noodle soup Recipe is extra tasty with the homemade noodles like my grandmother used to make.
-This soup is a stand-by in our house when I’m craving something homemade and feel a little ambitious.
+This Gluten-Free chicken noodle soup slow cooker recipe is extra tasty with the homemade noodles like my grandmother used to make.
+This soup is a stand-by in our house when I'm craving something homemade and feel a little ambitious.

 I like to cook the chicken in a crockpot using bone-in chicken thighs, as it makes the best chicken noodle soup....the bones add a lot more flavor and the chicken always ends up so tender.
 It takes more effort than some other recipes but it is worth it!

 It is the homemade noodles that take a little bit of time!
 Having homemade noodles is always more delicious by far than canned chicken noodle soup.
 There is no comparison.
 I absolutely love homemade noodles!

 My children love to help knead the dough, roll it out and roll it through the pastry maker.
 For years I did it without a pastry maker, and it is possible, but it also takes a lot longer and the noodles aren't nearly as consistent.
 I guess you can call it "rustic" style chicken noodle soup with chicken thighs.

 But part of the reason this recipe isn't that bad to make is that you simmer the main part of the soup all day in the crockpot and just at the end you make the noodles and throw them in, so it helps spread the work out over the day.

 I like to make this recipe for company and family gatherings because it's inexpensive, everyone loves it and I usually don't mind taking a little more time than usual for guests.
 Sadly enough, a lot of people have never had this homemade chicken noodle soup crock pot recipe.

 I've also been known to make this on lazy Saturday afternoons when we're snowed in or all stuck inside with a head cold.
 It's a very comforting and full of nutrients.